During the survey

 Our data management and security document (see our data policies page) covers the area of anonymity for survey respondents and you will be asked to view and agree to this policy at the time of registration.

 You can also assure respondents that, as per our standard practice, no member of the charity will ever have access to an individual’s set of responses from us – and we will not break down responses into groups fewer than seven in our reporting, even in department comparisons.
+In many cases we do not provide a breakdown unless numbers per group are higher than 10.
+The individual responses in any small groups will be included at organisational level only, or blended with another group where it makes sense to do so.
+We will talk to you about this if it becomes relevant before we commence with the reporting.

 It is a good idea to tell your staff at the very beginning of your survey period who at your organisation will end up seeing the Verbatim Comment report so that everyone in the organisation is clear on this, but also to assure them that the comments made will not be attributable to any individual unless they choose to make them so in their writing (i.e. by naming themselves or their specific job role in their response).